-DLR performance is down this quarter.
-Departures within 3 minutes is lower than target this quarter due to 48 hour strike on 3 and 4 November 2015.
+DLR performance is up this quarter.
+Departures within 3 minutes is above target this quarter.
 Customer satisfactions scores are high.
 The overall customer satisfaction score was one point above target.

-Customer complaints, (mostly about ticket machines), were lower this quarter compared to the same period last year (Q3 2014-15).
-The overall continued reduction in complaints is due to resolution of issues surrounding ticket machines
+Customer complaints, (mostly about ticket machines), were lower this quarter compared to the same period last year (Q4 2014-15).
+The overall continued reduction in complaints is due to resolution of issues surrounding ticket machines.